๐ŸงฌMolecular Biology

 Citric Acid Cycle (Krebs Cycle)

-• Produces 3 NADH, 1 FADH2FADH_2, and 1 GTP per turn, with most energy stored in electron carriers rather than direct ATP
+• Produces 3 NADH, 1 FADH2FADH_2, and 1 GTP (equivalent to 1 ATP) per turn.
+Most of the energy is stored in the electron carriers rather than captured as direct ATP.

-• Provides biosynthetic intermediates for amino acid and fatty acid synthesis, making it a metabolic hub, not just an energy pathway
+• Provides biosynthetic intermediates for amino acid and fatty acid synthesis.
+For example, ฮฑ\alpha-ketoglutarate feeds into glutamate synthesis, and citrate can be exported to the cytoplasm for fatty acid production.
+This makes the cycle a metabolic hub, not just an energy pathway.

 Electron Transport Chain

-• Embedded in the inner mitochondrial membrane as four protein complexes (I-IV) plus mobile carriers—the cristae increase surface area for more chains
+• Embedded in the inner mitochondrial membrane as four protein complexes (I through IV) plus two mobile carriers (ubiquinone/coenzyme Q and cytochrome c).
+The cristae folds of the inner membrane increase surface area, allowing more copies of these complexes.

-• Transfers electrons from NADH and FADH2FADH_2 to O2O_2 (the final electron acceptor), releasing energy to pump H+H^+ into the intermembrane space
+• Transfers electrons from NADH and FADH2FADH_2 to O2O_2 (the final electron acceptor), which is reduced to H2OH_2O.
+As electrons pass through complexes I, III, and IV, energy is released and used to pump H+H^+ ions from the matrix into the intermembrane space.

-Compare: Glycolysis vs. the Citric Acid Cycle—both oxidize fuel molecules and produce electron carriers, but glycolysis occurs in the cytoplasm without oxygen while the citric acid cycle requires mitochondria and feeds into aerobic respiration.
-FRQs often ask why glycolysis alone can't sustain high ATP demands.
+Compare: Glycolysis vs. the Citric Acid Cycle: both oxidize fuel molecules and produce electron carriers, but glycolysis occurs in the cytoplasm without oxygen while the citric acid cycle requires mitochondria and feeds into aerobic respiration.
+Exam questions often ask why glycolysis alone can't sustain high ATP demands.
+The answer: it produces only 2 ATP per glucose and requires constant NAD+NAD^+ regeneration.

 Chemiosmotic ATP Production